Artificial Intelligence

 Thibodeau-Antonacci, Alana; Enger, Shirin A.; Bekerat, Hamed; Vuong, Te

-Gafchromic film and scintillator detector measurements in phantom with a novel intensity-modulated brachytherapy endorectal shield Inproceedings
+Gafchromic film and scintillator detector measurements in phantom with a novel intensity-modulated brachytherapy endorectal shield Proceedings Article

 In: MEDICAL PHYSICS, pp. 5688–5689, WILEY 111 RIVER ST, HOBOKEN 07030-5774, NJ USA 2022.